-This year saw an increase in participating agencies completing the 2019 LOHVE Benchmark survey from 55 last year to 60 this year.
-This year also saw a participant from the USA.
-That inclusion of international interest shows that participating health agencies see benefit in being involved nationally and internationally.
-These participating organisations came from very small rural organisations through to large metropolitan services.
+This year saw a slight decrease in participating agencies completing the 2020 LOHVE Benchmark survey from 60 last year to 54 this year.
+This year also saw a participant from New Zealand but lost input from the USA.
+However hat inclusion of international interest shows that participating health agencies see benefit in being involved nationally and internationally.
+This year again saw participating organisations came from very small rural organisations through to large metropolitan services.
 The network was again encouraged to share the survey with other health organisations and again we found there was genuine interest in gaining this information and using it to improve volunteer programs in health settings.
 The survey has seen participating agencies from all across Australia and New Zealand and the USA in the seven years since its commencement.
-The fact that we are seeing international organisations participate also suggests similar benchmarks may not be carried out in these countries.
+The fact that we are seeing international organisations participate also suggests similar benchmarks specific to health volunteer programs may not be carried out in these countries.

-It has at times been difficult to compare all the data over the past seven years given the variation in participating agencies during this time together with the modifications to the questions to help us gather the right data which saw several questions change dramatically in the second year of the benchmark (2014), that said, we are now starting to see some trends.
+It has at times been difficult to compare all the data over the past eight years given the variation in participating agencies during this time together with the modifications to the questions to help us gather the right data which saw several questions change dramatically in the second year of the benchmark (2014), that said, we are now starting to see some trends.

 These trends are particularly found in questions that have now been asked consistently for several years, such as the average age and gender split of volunteers, the average number of volunteers and the average length of service by volunteers.
 It is anticipated that by continuing to do this survey each year with the same or similar questions, that we will gain a greater understanding of the health volunteer sector.
-Bendigo Health is now looking at gathering trending data outlined in graphs in preparation for the 2020 LOHVE Benchmark which will provide us with a visual look as opposed to just the written form.
+Bendigo Health is now looking at gathering trending data outlined in graphs in preparation for the 2021 LOHVE Benchmark which will provide us with a visual look as opposed to just the written form.

-Bendigo Health is also undertaking a process to try and provide a worksheet for the 2020 benchmarking that will allow individual organisations to track their own progress over the continuous years of participation.
+Bendigo Health is also undertaking a process to try and provide a worksheet for the 2021 benchmarking that will allow individual organisations to track their own progress over the continuous years of participation.
 This will help to streamline their participation in the survey and ensure that the data being provided becomes even more useful and relevant to the participants and their health services.
 To date there is a percentage of participating agencies that dip in and dip out of the survey.
 However, there is also a complementary percentage of organisations who consistently participate in the survey and for these organisations such a worksheet would be very powerful information.
 Being in a position to offer this would also strengthen the interest and commitment of health services to participate in future benchmarks.